Licensing Guides

 » Want to grow your HVAC business?
 Click here to get a demo.

-Contractors are struggling to find skilled tradesmen like plumbers, electricians and HVACR or mechanical professionals.
-According to the Associated General Contractors of America, 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S., and 79% of firms in Iowa had unfilled hourly craft positions.
-So, if you get the training you need you should have a variety of jobs to choose from when you’re ready.
+Contractors struggle to find skilled tradesmen like plumbers, electricians, and HVACR or mechanical professionals while the demand for them continues to grow.
+According to the Associated General Contractors of America, “Construction employment in Iowa in July 2025 totaled 89,100, an increase of 4,700 (5.6%) from July 2024 and an increase of 10,100 (13%) from February 2020.”
+So, if you get the training you need, you should have a variety of jobs to choose from when you’re ready.

 Licensing Requirements for HVAC Contractors in Iowa